-Although this post has a very ‘101’ feel to it, I have become a bit amazed by how many founders I have met seem to gloss over this step.
+Although this post has a very ‘101’ feel to it, I have become a bit amazed by how many founders I have met seem to gloss over most of the content here.
+All too often, they get anchored by an idea, and off they go into the uncertain waters of trying to build a business around it.
 Create this little audit for yourself and then stress test your theories using advisors, research and objective and honest business gut.
-This overview of your proposition holds the primary keys to the potential of your business.
-Create it and think it through before you go too far down a path, or you could find yourself needing to backtrack, assuming you haven’t already failed.
+Think it through before you go too far down a path, or you could find yourself needing to backtrack, assuming you haven’t already failed.

 July 2017 — This best-selling author published an excerpt from his latest book on TechCrunch.
 He points out how difficult it is for him to find a founder who understands his or her target.
 I have found the same; little insight about who we are selling to.